saQult/koolchanger/README.md

 2. Wait before status bar shows **"Skins applied"**
 3. In game when choosing champion select **default** champion skin
 4. Enjoy 🤗

+## Custom Skins

+1. Open custom skins menu by pressing on button "Custom skins"
+2. Drag and drop archive with the custom skin
+3. Enable it
+4. Enjoy your gassy gragor skin

 ---